Geistliche Chormusik

-Geistliche Chormusik (Sacred choral music) is a collection of motets on German texts for choir by Heinrich Schütz.
+Geistliche Chormusik (Sacred choral music) is a collection of motets on German texts for choir by the German early Baroque composer and organist Heinrich Schütz.
 It was printed in Dresden in 1648 as his Opus Undecimum (Op.
 11), and comprises 29 individual settings for five to seven voices, which were assigned numbers 369 to 397 in the Schütz-Werke-Verzeichnis (SWV).
 The original title was Geistliche Chor-Music, Erster Theil which indicates that Schütz planned a second part.
 It is also known as Geistliche Chor-Music 1648.
 The collection contains earlier and new works and a German arrangement of a motet by Andrea Gabrieli.

 History

 Schütz assembled a collection of 29 motets, which were assigned numbers 369 to 397 in the SWV, in 1648, the year that ended the Thirty Years' War.
 The original title was Geistliche Chor-Music, Erster Theil which indicates that Schütz planned at least a second part.
 The collection contains earlier and new works and a German arrangement of a motet by Andrea Gabrieli.